GregoryAshton/GregoryAshton.github.io/source/docs/help.md

     - Tell them what you have tried already.
 This will make sure they don't repeat the same investigations you have undertaken and help them to help you.
     - If relevant, tell them why you are contacting them.
 If they have offered support, thank them for it!
 In some cases, what may appear to be a "missing feature" is in fact a large research project.
 If you need this feature, you may consider offering them an acknowledgement or even co-authorship on any subsequent publications.
 After all of this, send your message.
 Have some patience, they may be overwhelmed by other tasks when you email.
 Feel free to email them again after a week or so if you haven't got an answer.
 They may have simply forgotten!

+## Getting started in the LIGO Collaboration

+There is a guide to getting started in the Collaboration, you can find this [here](https://dcc.ligo.org/LIGO-P1400033).
+This contains a wealth of information.
+Here, I'm just listing a few other things I find useful.
+1. If you use the Google chrome browser, you can use a [Profile](https://support.google.com/chrome/answer/2364824?hl=en-GB&co=GENIE.Platform%3DDesktop) associated with your LIGO account.
+This creates a separate browser window which, by default, logs in to things with your LIGO credentials.
+This greatly reduced the amount of clicking between different Google logins I have to do when following links.
+2. Want to email someone in the collaboration, but not sure of their address?
+You can head to https://contacts.google.com/ and log in with your LIGO Credentials.
+This will provide you with all the `albert.einstein@ligo.org` addresses.
+With this, you can download it as a CSV and upload it to your email client.
+Now you have all of LIGO on tab completion!